 Have you ever felt so passionate about something that you feel the need to share your passion with those around you?

 I am passionate about reducing my footprint on this beautiful, vibrant Earth.
 A keen secondhand shopper – I haven’t purchased anything “new” in a long while.
 Recently I took on the commitment of going vegan and soon after, I took the pledge to go “plastic free”.
 Although I haven’t been perfect, I am damn proud of the progress that I have made and the awareness that I have gained about this global epidemic.

 I started seeing posts on Instagram and all over the internet of people buying reusable coffee cups, ditching plastic straws and cutlery and bringing their own takeaway containers – people were posting pretty pictures of their “plastic free” items and participating in Plastic Free July.
 Girls were converting from tampons and pads and investing in menstrual cups – I soon realised that those around me caught the plastic free bug too!
 However, the more I saw, the more I became frustrated – these people were throwing away perfectly good tupperware & everyday items, ditching & wasting what they ALREADY HAD and essentially contributing to landfill all in the aim to be seen as “trendy”.

 It got me thinking..
 Is this plastic free movement just a trend..?

 So this is me, pictured to the right.
 Plastic sunnies, plastic choker (because the 90’s rule) and plastic coffee cup.
-I am using and reusing what I already have and simply avoiding single use items whereever and whenever I can.
+I am reusing & upcycling what I already have and simply avoiding single-use items wherever and whenever I can.

 I am real and together we can make an impact.

-Together, we can clean up this earth, reducing our personal contributions to landfill and refusing one plastic item at a time.
+Together, we can clean up this earth, reducing our personal contributions to landfills and refusing one plastic item at a time.